verschuur/laravel-robotstxt/README.md

 Disallow: /
 ```

 This will allow the default install to allow all robots on a production environment, while disallowing robots on every other environment.
-If you do not define an environment in this file, the default will always be to disallow all bots for all paths.

 ## Custom settings